 Comparison of soil and application spacing

 Product Other Soils Heavy Clay/Clay Soils

 Termidor 200mm 150mm

 Termidor HE 450mm 350mm

+Termidor HE & HPD 600mm 500mm

 When rodding through concrete with Termidor Residual Termiticide and Insecticide application spacings will reduce from 200mm in other soils to 150mm into heavy clays.
-Whilst for Termidor HE Residual Termiticide spacings will reduce from 450mm in other soils to 350mm in heavy clay soil applications.
+Whilst for Termidor HE Residual & High Pressure Device Termiticide spacings will reduce from 600mm in other soils to 500mm in heavy clay soil applications, without the High Pressure device 450mm to 350mm.